Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/commerce-demo-app-setup.md

 ### Configure and run project

 1. Open Android Studio.
-2. From Android Studio, open the `Android/demo/experience-platform-experience-commerce-demo-app/build.gradle` project file from the  as an existing project.
+2. From Android Studio, open the `Android/demo/experience-platform-experience-commerce-demo-app/build.gradle` project file as an existing project.
 3. Run `sync gradle` and confirm there are no errors.
 4. Now, run the app `experience-platform-commerce-demo-app` on your Android emulator or physical device to launch the demo application.